fuzzco/fuzznuxt/README.md

 1. `npm install`
 1. Copy `.env.example` as `.env` and add the appropriate Prismic URL.
 1. `npm run dev`

+### Fonts

+Fuzznuxt comes with a script to make font preparation easier.

+1. Select all formats, then drag and drop all fonts you want on your site to the uploader on [onlinefontconverter](https://onlinefontconverter.com).
+1. Select "Download all attachments".
+1. Drag the downloaded `arcive.zip` to the root directory of your Fuzznuxt project.
+1. Run `npm run fonts`.
+This will execute `bash/fonts.sh`, which will unzip and organize the fonts from the `arcive.zip` file into the `static/fonts` folder and remove the `arcive.zip` file.

 ## Flow